An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Selected numerical experiments

 \subsection{A 4-dimensional experiment}

 We end this section with a 4-dimensional experiment for which

 We set $\eps = 10^{-10}$, $M = 10 \, 000$ and $n=100$.
-Furthermore, we take the skeletons of $\check S^{\{1,2\}}$ and $\check S^{\{1,3\}}$ in~\eqref{eq:GMICC} to correspond to discretizations of the Clayton copula with parameter~3 and the Gumbel--Houggard copula with parameter~2, respectively.
-In addition, we take $\alpha_{\{1,4\}} = 0.7$, $\alpha_{\{2,3\}} = 0.3$, $\alpha_{\{2,4\}} = 0.4$ and $\alpha_{\{3,4\}} = 0.7$.
+Furthermore, we take the skeletons of $\check S^{\{1,2\}}$ and $\check S^{\{1,3\}}$ in~\eqref{eq:GMICC} to correspond to discretizations of the Clayton copula with parameter~3 and the Gumbel--Hougaard copula with parameter~2, respectively.
+In addition, we set $\alpha_{\{1,4\}} = 0.7$, $\alpha_{\{2,3\}} = 0.3$, $\alpha_{\{2,4\}} = 0.4$ and $\alpha_{\{3,4\}} = 0.7$.
 We only execute Procedure II as we expect it to be substantially faster than Procedure I for this setting.
-The resulting execution output is: \begin{small} \verbatiminput{d4-n100.txt} \end{small} As one can see, the iterated $I$-projection procedure has converged numerically and the resulting probability array appears to satisfy the imposed constraints rather well.
+The resulting execution output is: \begin{small} \verbatiminput{output/d4.txt} \end{small} As one can see, the numerical convergence criterion is satisfied and the resulting probability array appears to satisfy the imposed constraints rather well.
 The large execution time (1 hour approximately) for only 173 iterations can be explained by the fact that the procedure manipulated probability arrays with $100^4$ elements.
-A realization of a random sample from the returned 4-dimensional checkerboard copula is displayed in Figure~\ref{fig:4d}.
+A realization of a random sample from the returned 4-dimensional checkerboard copula is displayed in Figure~\ref{fig:4d} while diagnostic (error) plots can be found in Figure~\ref{fig:4d:err} of the supplement \cite{KojMar25}.